Michaelangel007/ui_hall_of_fame_and_shame/aoe2de/README.md

 Good UI has a good S:N:~N (Signal:Noise:Anti-Noise) ratio.

 * Increase header sizes, and/or
-* Add a splash of color to highlight the numeric values gamers _actually_ care about
+* Add a _splash_ of color to highlight the numeric values gamers _actually_ care about

+Color is like seasoning.

+* Too _little_ and everything is bland (like the original)
+* Too _much_ and it over-powers everything else.

 For example, even highlighting the numeric values while leaving the headers size alone is an improvement: